Structure Lines and Level

 Brickwork and Stumps

 With slab on ground brick veneer homes, particular attention is paid to the brickwork.
 Whilst in most cases the brickwork on a modern home is not structural and is no more than a cladding, it is a very good indicator of building movement.
-Gaps can open up between the brickwork and window / door frames.
+Gaps can open up between the brickwork and window or door frames.
 Brick and/or mortar can develop cracks as the concrete slab floor subsides or heaves.
 Gaps between the soffits and brickwork can also develop with significant movement.

 The concrete stumps of a stumped building should be checked for movement, damp or cracking.
 Concrete stumps have steel reinforcing bards within them, which will corrode and blow out (concrete cancer) if the stumps are subjected to poor drainage and damp conditions.
 Timber stumps are checked for termite damage and decay.